hornos/flock2/README.md

 *The fact is, Adelmo's death has caused much spiritual unease among my flock.*

-*Flock* is an infrastructure prototype engine.
+*Flock(2)* is an infrastructure prototype engine.
 You can use it to install and setup arbitrary large infrastructures from scratch with a laptop.
 All you need is some basic CLI tools, Ansible and Internet connection.
 It was tested in OS X but Linux should work as well.

 Virtual environments are built in VirtualBox.
 The goal is to keep virtual (test) and production systems as close as possible.
 It is also easy to make CloudStack templates from VirtualBox images.